quteron/algorithmify/algorithms/sorting/comparison-sort/bubble-sort/README.md

 So let's get started!

 ### Rules of the Game
-The basic idea is to compare each pair of adjacent elements and swap them if the element on left should go after the element on the right.
-At the end of each pass through all elements the *largest* element **bubbles** to the end of the array.
+The basic idea is to compare each pair of adjacent elements and swap them if the element on the left should go after the element on the right.
+At the end of each pass through all elements, the *largest* element **bubbles** to the end of the array.
 Hence, the name of the algorithm - [Bubble Sort][].
 We continue passing through elements from the first till the last until the moment when there are no swaps during the current pass.
 It is a sign for us that all elements are completely sorted.

-To better understand the algorithm, let's look at simple example.
+To better understand the algorithm, let's look at a simple example.

 ### Example
 Consider we have the following array: